rackspace/runway/docs/source/runway_config.rst

     Options that are passed directly to the module type handler class.

     The options that can be used with each module vary.
-    For detailed information about options for each type of module, see :ref:`Module Configurations<module-configurations>`.
+    For detailed information about options for each type of module, see :ref:`index:Module Configuration`.

     Anything defined here is merged with the value of :attr:`deployment.module_options`.
     Values defined here take precedence.